Kremlin responds to opposing troops building up on Tajikistan-Afghanistan border

 US 'in talks'

-The US is reportedly in talks with countries bordering Afghanistan on housing “over the horizon” counter-terrorism operations in order to allow the US military to more easily surveil and strike targets in the Taliban-controlled nation, senators who attended a classified hearing with Pentagon leaders this week said.
+The US is reportedly in talks with countries bordering Afghanistan on hosting “over the horizon” counter-terrorism operations in order to allow the US military to more easily surveil and strike targets in the Taliban-controlled nation, senators who attended a classified hearing with Pentagon leaders this week said.
 The sites could include bases run by Russia in the Central Asian nations, the senators said.

 After testifying publicly before the Senate Armed Services Committee, a trio of the military’s top officials briefed lawmakers behind closed doors on the discussions taking place with the governments of Tajikistan, Uzbekistan and Kyrgyzstan.